 Open letter to the lead candidates for the role of European Commission President

-IPES-Food has joined with thirty-two other leading campaign groups, farming organizations, and think tanks to call on the next European Commission President to put an EU food policy in place.
+IPES-Food has joined with thirty-three other leading campaign groups, farming organizations, and think tanks to call on the next European Commission President to put an EU food policy in place.

 In an open letter to the lead candidates for the presidency, the organizations --representing the sectors of farming, fisheries, environment, animal welfare, health, consumers, development, social justice, climate, and forestry-- also called for a European Commission Vice-President to be made responsible for ensuring the transition to sustainable food systems.